MelHiour/simple_api_inventory/README.md

 # simple_api_inventory
 This is just a simplest inventory you can imagine with even more simple API.
+There is a short article available in Russian as well (http://www.labnfun.ru/2021/08/api.html)

 ## Usage
 After start you can interact with API, the result will be stored in `db.json` file in `data` folder.